DrBlink7/Modular-Template/README.md

 Use `docker compose up --build` to launch frontends, backends and db.

+N.B. you need to manually run migrations on backend(s) and b4f(s), refer to their readme.

 ## ✔ frontend
 Typescript/React frontend (Craco), copy .env.example vars in .env file (you should create it) and ask [me](https://github.com/DrBlink7) on how to fill vars.
 It will run (by default) on 3000 port.
 (Login with firebase-auth)